php-fig/fig-standards/proposed/template-renderer.md

 supported template by a OPTIONAL context.
 It MUST return the rendered content of the template as a string.
 If a template was not found by the template renderer, an Exception implementing the `TemplateNotFoundExceptionInterface` MUST be thrown.
 The template renderer SHALL NOT in any case output/print/stream something directly to php output.
+A implementor of a template renderer is allowed to support as context also an object, but a user is REQUIRED whennusing The `TemplateRendererInterface` to give the context as array to support also simple template renderers.

 ## Usage